puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-This example installs Docker version 0.5.5, binds the Docker daemon to a Unix socket and a tcp socket, provides the daemon with a dns server, and adds two users to the Docker group.
+This example installs Docker version 0.5.5, binds the Docker daemon to a Unix
+socket and a tcp socket, provides the daemon with a dns server, and adds two
+users to the Docker group.

-Docker recently [launched new official
+Docker [launched official
 repositories](http://blog.docker.com/2015/07/new-apt-and-yum-repos/#comment-247448)
-which are now the default for the module from version 5.
+that are the default for the module from version 5.
 If you want to
-stick with the old repositories you can do so with the following:
+stick with the old repositories, you can do so with the following:

 ```puppet
 class { 'docker':